CodCatDev/Pollinations-Ai-Python/README.md

 # Pollinations-Ai-Python
-Python library, for working with [pollinations.ai][https://pollinations.ai/] !
+Not official Python library, for working with [pollinations.ai](https://pollinations.ai/)!

 # Installing
 ## THE LIBRARY IN DEVELOPMING!